PRESCOTT TRUDEAU

 INFORMATION

-I am an Architectural Designer at MASS Design Group and a 2022 Master of Architecture graduate from University of Michigan’s Taubman College of Architecture and Urban Planning.
-I hold a Bachelor of Fine Arts from the Rhode Island School of Design and was recently a Dow Sustainability Fellow, researching agricultural waste production and the circular economy.
-I have served in the Taubman Public Design Corps and Americorps, and have professional experience as a curator, exhibition designer and educator.
+I am an Architectural Designer at MASS Design Group and Master of Architecture graduate from University of Michigan’s Taubman College of Architecture and Urban Planning.
+I hold a Bachelor of Fine Arts from the Rhode Island School of Design with a concentration in Film and Animation.
+I have served in Americorps and the Taubman Public Design Corps, and was recently a Dow Sustainability Fellow, researching agricultural waste production and the circular economy.
+I have professional experience as a curator, exhibition designer, fabricator, filmmaker and artisan baker, among other things.

 MY LINKS